7th Grade Curriculum

 Exploratory: Intro to Broadcasting

-This is an introductory course providing students with a general overview of what broadcasting is all about.
+Introduction to broadcasting is a course providing students with a general overview of what broadcasting is all about.
 This class is designed for students who are interested in media, mass communications and video production.
 Throughout this course, students will learn about basic equipment, job responsibilities for broadcast productions, safety, vocabulary relevant to the broadcasting industry, lighting, recording, editing and professional ethics.
 Students will have hands-on experience with creating, editing, critiquing and presenting short productions.
-Students who successfully complete this class and determine that they have an interest in broadcasting may later choose to participate in the Broadcast/ Production class that is an intermediate level class designed to further enhance students’ knowledge of the broadcasting industry.
+Students who complete this class and determine that they have an interest in broadcasting may later choose to participate in the Broadcast/ Production class that is an intermediate level class designed to further enhance students’ knowledge of the broadcasting industry.

 Chorus is offered to aspiring singers regardless of their previous choral experience.
 The course explores choral music from a wide variety of cultures and time periods through study and performance.
 The curriculum emphasizes the basics of vocal technique, sight-reading, music theory and music history.
 Students will have opportunities to participate in various Honor Chorus events and audition for GMEA All-State Chorus.
 In addition to concerts held on campus throughout the year, performances at local nursing homes and community events will also be scheduled.
 Chorus and Drama classes will combine to present special shows: 7th grade will perform 2 madrigal/dinner theater shows and 8th grade will perform a Broadway Jr. musical.